 Embrace Opposites

-Your constantly-updated definition of Embrace Opposites and collection of videos and articles
+Your constantly-updated definition of Embrace Opposites and collection of videos and articles.
+Be a conversation starter: Share this page and inspire others!

 What is Embrace Opposites?

-Embrace opposites is a convergent ideation method which designers use to explore their design space by finding overlaps between different categories or opposites.
+Embrace opposites is an ideation method which designers use to explore their design space by finding overlaps between different categories or opposites.
 When they chart and compare two apparent opposites, they might find features that are common to both—and ones that are not—and spot new design opportunities.

 “The opposite of a correct statement is a false statement.
 But the opposite of a profound truth may well be another profound truth.”